imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 * Add solution for data migration from Hubs Cloud

-* Check video support now support for Youtube video seems to be removed (ytll).
+* Check video support, while support for Youtube video seems to be removed (ytll).
 <https://discord.com/channels/498741086295031808/819188464145924117/1186738741755256942>

 * Still showing 404s on some files from https://assets.yourdomain when opening Spoke (e.g. the spoke logo)